-The end of a year and the start of the new year is the perfect time to look back on your achievements as a beginner artist.
+The end of a year and the start of the new year is the perfect time to look back on your achievements as a artist.
 Often we are so focussed on what we can’t get right that we forget how far we have come.
 Why not take time to celebrate some of your successes over the year, however small.
-It is also a time of looking forward to tackle new artist challenges in the year ahead.
+It is also a time for looking forward to tackle new artist challenges in the year ahead.

 If you have just started art or have been learning for a while there are always new skills, techniques and goals to achieve.
 Here are a few of my suggestions for everyone:

 At the end of the year it is a good time to get out all your artwork and have a good look at what you have done over the years or months.
 When you come back to artwork with fresh eyes you see it differently, you are in a much better position to critique your own work after some time has passed.
 You will be able to see areas of improvement much more clearly and perhaps themes of things you keep doing like working too small or using too much brown paint etc.

 If you have been learning to draw and paint for a while you should have noticed that you find some things easier than others.
 It is important to recognise both our strengths and weaknesses, I meet too many beginner artists trying to be good at everything.
 Maybe it is time to accept pastels aren’t for you and tune into the areas that you can excel at.

 Many of us are good at setting short-term goals but I think some long-term goals are really important too.
 At first you probably don’t want to think long-term but having a long-term goal, however unachievable it may seem at the moment is very motivating.
 An example of some long-term goals could be:

 - Getting a portfolio together for an art course

 Whatever your longer-goal, however ambitious, start planning it now and then thinking how you will move towards it each day, month or year.